Noon Notes

 February 2 – Bozeman Library Community Room

-MSU String Quartet
+• MARCH: MSU String Quartet

 March 2 – Bozeman Library Community Room

-Kamerata (Bozeman and Gallatin High School Chamber Groups
+Bozeman and Gallatin High School Chamber Ensembles

 April 6 – Bozeman Library Community Room

-Bobcat Brass (Sarah Stonebacker, Jeannie Little, Elizabeth Schmidt)
+Sarah Stonebacker, Jeannie Little, Elizabeth Schmidt

 May 5 – Shane Lalani Center, Livingston